fanappics/buoy/README.md

 This project follows the Vue style guide: https://vuejs.org/v2/style-guide/ and the https://standardjs.com/ style guide.

+## Live Style Guide and Documentation

+You can view the live style guide and documentation [Here](https://fanappics.github.io/buoy/)

+### Updating the style guide

+1. Run `npm run build:docs` to build the project and copy the files into the `docs` directory
+1. Make the appropriate changes in the `docs` directory.
 ## CLI

 running `npm i -g` will install the buoy CLI tool.